Skip to main content

 The page shows a clear journey with checkmarks:

-1. Review the offer - Read through the pricing and details
+1. Review the offer - Browse pricing, make selections from add-ons and alternatives

-2. Sign the agreement - If a contract is included, they need to sign it first
+2. Sign the agreement - If a contract is included, they review and sign it

-3. Complete the questionnaire - If a form is included, they need to fill it out
+3. Complete the questionnaire - If a form is included, they fill it out

-4. Make payment - If payment is required, they need to pay (online or manually)
+4. Make payment - If payment is required, they pay online or note a manual payment

 5. Accept - Once all steps are done, they click Accept

 Steps that aren't included (no contract, no questionnaire, no payment) are skipped automatically.
-If you only included pricing, the client just reviews and accepts.
+If you only included pricing, the client just reviews, makes their selections, and accepts.

 Acceptance blockers